 The TalkBack screen reader gives you spoken feedback and notifications.

-- Open your device's Settings app .
+- On your device, open Settings .

-- Turn on TalkBack.
+- Turn Use TalkBack on or off.

 Tip: You can turn off the volume key shortcut.
 Learn more about accessibility shortcuts.

 For more help with TalkBack, contact the Google Disability Support team.